everpub/openscienceprize/proposal.md

 place that allows them to share it with others in a way that lowers the bar to entry, gives them credit for doing so, and tracks reuse.

+Below we list some of the tools available to address each of the technical challenges:

 * Collaborative creation of code is solved by GitHub.

-* Describing the environment in which your code runs is solved by docker.
+* Describing the environment in which code runs is solved by docker containers.

 * Managing workflows is solved by tools like `make`, `snakemake`, etc.

-* Notebooks allow you to describe the narrative of your computations.
+* Jupyter notebooks allow you to describe the narrative of your computations.

 * Continuous integration helps you spot regressions.
-If a robot can run your analysis, it is reproducible.
+If a robot can run your analysis, it is reproducible!

 * Zenodo makes your code citable and archives it for ever.

-* Notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements.
+* Jupyter notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements.

-What is missing is experience of how to combine them into a working pipeline and better user interfaces that streamlined for the academic use-case.

-The tools are in widespread use outside of academia, are considered best practices, and are part of a flourishing ecosystem based on the idea of interoperability and open source.
+These tools are in widespread use outside of academia, are considered best practices, and are part of a flourishing open-source ecosystem based on the idea of interoperability.

-Combining all these tools results in an extremely powerful reproducible science setup.
-Right now doing this requires a lot more technical skill than the average researcher has.
-This project will create blue prints and training material for setting up a research project that incorporates the above tools.
-The materials will be contributed to existing training initiatives to encourage wide scale adoption.
-A key deliverable of this project will be a set of tools that provide a streamlined user interface for these tools, focusing on the use-case of academia.

-For open source projects momentum is king.
-The guides and advice created in this project will be opinionated.
-This steers users towards the recommended open-source tools.
-These tools might not be perfect but having more users generates momentum for those tools which results in improvement of those tools.
-This is better than fragmentation which occurs if individuals go off to build the missing feature in their own project.
+What is missing is experience of how to combine them into a working pipeline and better user interfaces that are streamlined for the academic use-case.

 ## Solution

 This project will build a vertically integrated prototype demonstrating the publication of dynamic and interactive scientific narratives.
+The project will be organised as an open-source project allowing anyone to join and contribute to its development.

 Specifically, we will do this by: